What to do if you have been charged a banned letting fee

 See Citizen’s Advice for details of how to start a claim.

 Always think carefully before starting court action.
-If you already have a tenancy, your landlord may decide to try to evict you rather than risk being taken to court.
+If you already have an occupation contract, your landlord may decide to try to evict you rather than risk being taken to court.

-Your landlord or letting agent cannot evict you using the ‘section 21 procedure’ if:
+Your landlord or letting agent cannot evict you using the ‘no fault’ eviction procedure’ if:

 - you have paid a banned fee and it has not been returned, or